 Best of Metro DC

-Best High School Student (a separate competition within the festival)
+Best High School Student - 3 Awards (a separate competition within the festival)

 If sponsors donate products or cash for awards, we pass these on to our winners.
 Otherwise we give winners our unique festival award plaques.
 The high school competition has cash prize awards already set.